 It's not a good method for calculating the insurance required for a stay-at-home parent, who needs coverage as much as a working spouse.
 If you're a stay-at-home mom or dad, at the very least you should have enough insurance to cover child care costs if you're not there to take care of the kids.

-Option 2: Multiply your income by 10 to 12 and add college expenses
+Option 2: Multiply yearly income by 10 to 12 and add college expenses

 This method goes a step beyond income replacement and accounts for some of your children's future needs, especially college expenses.

 How much extra coverage should you buy for your kids' college?
-Well, keep in mind that in 2018, the average cost of a four-year degree — including tuition, fees, and room and board — was $85,480 at public colleges and $194,040 at private ones, according to the College Board.
+To give you an idea, in 2022, the average cost of attending a four-year in-state institution (including tuition, fees, and room and board) was $102,828 at public colleges and $218m004 at private ones, according to data from the Education Data Initiative.
 And those prices are only going up.